 I was off, my speed was increasing rapidly and dust and bits of scree were flying everywhere.
 I tried to sit up to control my speed, but that didn’t seem to be working.
 I tried my best to keep my feet flat and my bum centered on the board to prevent a very possible accident from happening.
 I held on tight and finally I could see the bottom.
 Slowing down due to the volcano flattening out is the only way to stop outside of crashing horribly.
 I was almost there, it seemed like I had not taken a breath in forever…because I hadn’t.
 At the bottom of the volcano however, there are waves in the scree like natural road bumps.
 Imagine hitting large speed bumps while driving fast in a car without shocks, my board bounced as did I. Fortunately for me, I landed back on my board repetitively.
 This however, was not the case for everyone.
 Finally I started to slow down, eventually coming to a controlled stop.
 I made it without crashing!

 After I took my first breath in what seemed like forever, I looked down.
 Even though I was wearing mountaineering boots and a full jump suit, my legs and hands were bleeding and my smile was black because of all the bits of rock that somehow managed to find their way into my teeth.
-This did not matter though, all that mattered is that somehow I was still alive and able to relax and watch the fate of my fellow volcano boarders.
+This did not matter though, all that mattered is that somehow I was still alive and able to relax, plan for my next chill destination, Granada, and watch the fate of my fellow volcano boarders.

 One by one I watched group members take their turn conquering the face of the mighty Cerro Negro.
 Watching them slide down on their boards, occasionally screaming and leaving trails of dust behind them was almost as entertaining as sliding down the volcano itself.
 Not everyone made it though.